Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Proposed Method

 \subsection{Forgery style mixture}

 In face forgery detection, the training dataset often encompasses multiple forgery techniques.
 This training setting accommodates practical scenarios where available source domains are utilized.
-In this vein, we denote the training dataset as $D^{S}=\{R^{S}, F_{1}^{S}, F_{2}^{S}, ... , F_{N}^{S}\}$. $R^{S}$ denotes the source real faces, and $F_{i}^{S}$ is the $i_{th}$ source forgery domain, $i\in \{1,2,...,N\}$.
-As such, the testing data can be denoted as $D^{T}=\{R^{T}, F_{1}^{T}, F_{2}^{T}, ... , F_{M}^{T}\}$.
-Similarly, $R^{T}$ and $F^{T}$ are target real and forgery domains, while $M$ denotes the number of target forgery domains.
-Our preliminary experiment, illustrated in Fig.~\ref{bar_fpr}, reveals a high false negative rate (FNR) and a low false positive rate (FPR) in cross-domain evaluations, suggesting a negligible domain gap between $R^{S}$ and $R^{T}$ and significant domain gaps between $F^{S}$ and $F^{T}$.
-As such, we need to augment source forgery domains to mitigate this issue.
-Fig.~\ref{forgery_mixer} depicts the proposed forgery-style mixture pipeline.
-The training batch $X^{S}=\{R^{S}, F_{1}^{S}, F_{2}^{S}, ..., F_{N}^{S}\}$ is processed by our designed feature extractor, which shares weights across all source domains.
-The extracted features from the source forgery domains are combined in the designed forgery-style mixture module, and the mixed features are forwarded to the classifier to perform forgery detection.
+In this vein, we denote the training dataset as $D^{S}=\{R^{S}, F_{1}^{S}, F_{2}^{S}, ... , F_{N}^{S}\}$. $R^{S}$ represents the real source faces, while $F_{i}^{S}$ denotes the $i_{th}$ source forgery domain, where $i\in \{1,2,...,N\}$.
+Following previous methods in face forgery detection, we use FF++ as the training set, which includes multiple training forgery domains (i.e., manipulation types).
+As such, the target testing domain can be denoted as $D^{T}=\{R^{T}, F^{T}\}$.
+Similarly, $R^{T}$ and $F^{T}$ are target real and forgery domains.
+Our preliminary experiments, illustrated in Fig.~\ref{bar_fpr} and Fig.~\ref{score_distribution}, reveals a high false negative rate (FNR) and a low false positive rate (FPR) in cross-domain evaluations, suggesting a negligible domain gap between $R^{S}$ and $R^{T}$ and significant domain gaps between $F^{S}$ and $F^{T}$.
+As such, we propose to augment source forgery domains to mitigate this issue.
+Fig.~\ref{forgery_mixer} depicts the proposed forgery-style-mixture pipeline.
+Each training batch, composed of one real domain and multiple fake domains, is processed by our proposed feature extractor, which shares weights across all source domains.
+The extracted features from the source forgery domains are passed to the designed forgery-style-mixture module, and the mixed features are subsequently forwarded to the classifier to perform forgery detection.

 Next, we elaborate on the details of the devised forgery style mixture module, as depicted in Fig.~\ref{style_mixture}.
-This module processes a training batch of real and forged face images sampled from $N$ source domains, where $N=3$, for instance, is shown in Fig.~\ref{style_mixture}.
 Green squares denote real faces in this representation, while red circles indicate the forgery faces.
-The input feature \boldsymbol{$f^{in}$} proceeds to our designed Forgery Style Mixture module.
+This module processes each training batch consisting of real and fake face images sampled from the real source domain and $N$ forgery source domains.
+In Fig.~\ref{style_mixture}, the subscripts of $f$ represent the domain labels, while the superscripts denote the sample index within each domain.
+We illustrate the case of $N$=3 forgery domains in Fig.~\ref{style_mixture}, with 3 samples per domain.
+The features \boldsymbol{$\mathcal{F}_{in}$} of each input batch is proceeded to our designed Forgery Style Mixture module.